 Because they’re so simple and secure, they’re great for students.
 Whether you’re in school or off to Uni, their light design is great for slipping in your bag and carrying to class.
 And with lots of apps at your fingertips, not only will there be something to help you write that essay, but you’ll be able to download Netflix, Disney+ or Stadia to play your favourite films or games.

 Whether you’re in the office or working from home, Chromebooks are a great desk staple.
 Because you save all your files on an online account in the Cloud, you can share links with other members of your team, so you can all work on a project together, in real time.
 They even come with Google Docs, Sheets and Slides for any projects or presentations.
-Or if you’d prefer to work with what you know, you can use Microsoft Word, PowerPoint and Excel by downloading them in the app store or jumping online.
+Or if you’d prefer to work with what you know, you can use Word, Excel® and PowerPoint® by logging in to your online Microsoft® Office account.

 This Flip Chromebook is an everyday laptop and tablet all in one.
 You’ll have no problem streaming a film or shopping online, as it’s got an Intel® Core™ i5 processor and 8GB of RAM.
 Plus, the 14-inch Full HD touchscreen has a 360-degree hinge, so you can keep it as a laptop, fold it all the way back, or prop it up at the perfect angle for watching a movie.
 It’s also great for carrying around, and it has a 10-hour battery life, making it ideal for passing time on your commute or a long flight.
 It also has:

 Enjoy 3 months free, and explore a library of 30+ titles.